Tensor Reconstruction Beyond Constant Rank: Introduction

 Regardless of the correctness issue that we discuss soon, a big bottleneck of this argument is that one needs to iterate over all subsets $B$ of $[n]$ up to a certain size bound (that depends only on $k$).
 Clearly such a procedure requires running time of the form $n^{T(k)}$.

 Thus, we would like to obtain an algorithm that explicitly constructs a set $B$.
 One natural approach is to start with the empty set and add one variable at a time.
 This can be done by reconstructing the polynomial $f$ restricted to the current set $B$, and its clusters, and checking whether adding a variable to $B$ changes one of the parameters.
 If so then we add the variable and repeat the process.
 We continue as long as either the number of clusters or the rank of a cluster increases.
 The challenge with this approach is that the uniqueness guarantee of \autoref{thm:unique-syn-part} does not suffice.
 Note that if $f$ has a $\Sps{k}$ circuit $C$, $f$ restricted to $B$ as a natural $\Sps{k}$ circuit obtained by restricting the circuit $C$ to $B$.
 However, our low-degree algorithm learns \emph{some}, and potentially different, $\Sps{k}$ circuit that computes the restriction of $f$ to $B$.
-While \autoref{thm:unique-syn-part} guarantees both circuits would have the same number of clusters, computing the same polynomials, we don't have the guarantee that the \emph{rank} of each cluster is the same a the different circuits, as the rank may depend on the circuit.
+While \autoref{thm:unique-syn-part} guarantees both circuits would have the same number of clusters, computing the same polynomials, we don't have the guarantee that the \emph{rank} of each cluster is the same in the different circuits, as the rank may depend on the circuit.
 Thus, as we gradually increase $B$, it seems hard to compare rank of clusters between different representations.

 To circumvent that we introduce \emph{semantic} versions of ranks and distances, which are properties of a \emph{polynomial} and not of a circuit computing it.
+We then develop a theory that studies the semantic and syntactic notions of rank, and the relations between them.
 In fact, our version of the semantic rank was already introduced by Karnin and Shpilka in \cite{KarninShpilka08, KarninShpilka09}, in the context of learning so-called $\SumProdSum(k,d,\rho)$ circuits.
+These are a generalization of $\SumProdSumk$ circuits of degree $d$ that allow every multiplication gate to also multiply an arbitrary polynomial that depends on at most $\rho$ linear functions (see \autoref{def:k-d-rho}).
 Their notion of ``rank'' for such circuits is a certain hybrid between syntactic and semantic rank.
 Since in our case the distinction is important, we try to mention explicitly whether we mean syntactic or semantic rank.